Has the world got you down? Are you looking to turn that frown upside down?

 Marmalisation and The Marmaliser

-The Smiler is designed for Marmalisation; a process intended to instill a sense of social compliance through constant smiling, previously tested in a facility known as The Sanctuary.
+The Smiler is designed for Marmalisation; a process intended to instil a sense of social compliance through constant smiling, previously tested in the facility known as The Sanctuary.

 The Marmaliser itself is a spider-like structure that stands tall as the centrepiece of The Smiler, and the passing trains with its riders are subjected to a number of Marmalising effects that are triggered on each leg.
 These legs are:

-The Inoculator (A jab of happiness as you pass by Stage One of the Marmalisation process)
+The Inoculator, offering a jab of happiness as you pass by Stage One of the Marmalisation process

-The Tickler (Aims to tickle you until you can't resist smiling)
+The Tickler, aiming to tickle you until you can't resist smiling

-The Flasher (A giant flashing device, blinding you as you hurtle underneath the leg)
+The Flasher, blinding you as you hurtle underneath this giant flashing device

-The Hypnotiser (Has the power to disorientate, mesmerize and disrupt your self-awareness)
+The Hypnotiser, with the power to disorientate, mesmerize and disrupt your self-awareness

 Based on the previous experiments run at The Sanctuary, the new method of Marmalisation represents a modern approach to ensuring a constant smile (with a lot less mutilation!).